ethannwong/Spotify2Youtube/README.md

 You need to make an API key, and a OAuth 2.0 Client ID in the Credentials section.
 Once you finish that download the json file from your OAuth 2.0 client ID and rename it as client_secret.json.
 You have to move this into your cloned project directory later.
+ALSO add the email you want the playlist to be created in as a test user.

 https://developers.google.com/youtube/v3/getting-started